-The main classes of constituents identified in an Albanian sample of Salvia officinalis leaf oil were monoterpene hydrocarbons (21.5%), oxygenated monoterpenoids (66.5%), sesquiterpene hydrocarbons (9.4%), and oxygenated sesquiterpenoids (2.4%).
-The major components in this Salvia officinalis leaf oil sample were $\alpha$ - and $\beta$ -thujone, of which $\alpha$ -thujone was proportionally higher.
+The main classes of constituents identified in an Albanian sample of Salvia officinalis leaf oil were monoterpene hydrocarbons (21.5%), oxygenated monoterpenoids (66.5%), sesquiterpene hydrocarbons (9.4%), and oxygenated sesquiterpenoids (2.4%).25 The major components in this Salvia officinalis leaf oil sample were α - and β -thujone, of which α -thujone was proportionally higher.

-According to the EMA monograph, the principal components of Salvia officinalis oil are thujone, 1,8-cineole, and camphor; in 25 different commercial sources of sage leaves, camphor levels varied from 7 - 50%.
-The main classes of constituents in Salvia officinalis oil are identified as terpenoids, hydroxycinnamic acid derivatives, flavonoids, phenolic glycosides, and polysaccharides.
+According to the EMA monograph, the principal components of Salvia officinalis oil are thujone, 1,8-cineole, and camphor; in 25 different commercial sources of sage leaves, camphor levels varied from 7 - 50%.5 The main classes of constituents in Salvia officinalis oil are identified as terpenoids, hydroxycinnamic acid derivatives, flavonoids, phenolic glycosides, and polysaccharides.
+According to the 49th Amendment of the International Fragrance Association (IFRA) standards, in the absence of analytical data, thujone is expected to occur naturally from 2-10% in Salvia officinalis oleoresin and from 8 - 33% in Salvia officinalis oil.26

-An essential oil of Salvia officinalis is described as being obtained from leaves, flowers, and stalks by steam distillation.
-The major components in this oil were identified as 1-isopropyl-4-methylbicyclo[3.1.0]hexan-3-one; DL-bornan-2-one; cineole; (1S, 4S, 5R)-4-methyl-1-(1-methylethyl)bicyclo[3.1.0]hexan-3-one; camphene; humulene; pin-2(3)-ene; caryophyllene; (1S-endo)-1,7,7-trimethylbicyclo[2.2.1]heptan-2-ol; pin-2(10)-ene; p-mentha-1,4-diene; dipentene; L-born-2-yl acetate; and 7-methyl-3-methyleneocta-1,6-diene.
+An essential oil of Salvia officinalis is described as being obtained from leaves, flowers, and stalks by steam distillation.4 The major components in this oil were identified as 1-isopropyl-4-methylbicyclo[3.1.0]hexan-3-one; DL-bornan-2-one; cineole; (1S, 4S, 5R)-4-methyl-1-(1-methylethyl)bicyclo[3.1.0]hexan-3-one; camphene; humulene; pin-2(3)-ene; caryophyllene; (1S-endo)-1,7,7-trimethylbicyclo[2.2.1]heptan-2-ol; pin-2(10)-ene; p-mentha-1,4-diene; dipentene; L-born-2-yl acetate; and 7-methyl-3-methyleneocta-1,6-diene.

-The major components of a Salvia officinalis oil from Iran were identified as $\alpha$ -thujene (13.96%), $\alpha$ -pinene (12.91%), and 1,8-cineole (22.91%).
-Percent composition of both Salvia officinalis leaf oil and Salvia officinalis oil samples is provided in Table 3.
+The major components of a Salvia officinalis oil from Iran were identified as α -thujene (13.96%), α -pinene (12.91%), and 1,8-cineole (22.91%).14 Percent composition of both Salvia officinalis leaf oil and Salvia officinalis oil samples is provided in Table 3.